kjblanchard/devops/README.md

 # Supergoon Devops
 ## Handles Terraform and Ansible config for Supergoon Components and kubernetes host
+- Most of the repos below build docker images on github actions.
+Workflow is to update the repo, then update the terraform image version in this repo to update.

 ### GoonDDNS
 This is a cronjob that automatically updates AWS route53 records for hosting from home with a dynamic IP